-

 To determine whether the funeral trust interest is taxable income for you or the trust:

-- When an IRC section 685 election has not been made, the interest income from a funeral trust is includable in your taxable income on line 7 or line 8a for homestead credit purposes.
+- When a sec.
+685, IRC, election has not been made, the interest income from a funeral trust is includable in your taxable income on line 7 or line 8a for homestead credit purposes.

 -

-All nontaxable military compensation must be included in household income including the military pay excluded from gross taxable income because the services were performed in a combat zone.
+All nontaxable military compensation must be included in household income, including the military pay excluded from Wisconsin taxable income because the services were performed in a combat zone or for active duty service.
 If you have nontaxable military compensation, you cannot file on Schedule H-EZ.
 You must file on Schedule H and include the income on line 9h.

 -